1. Things to Bring on the Examination Day

 1.Examination Voucher

-* Do not write anything on the voucher.
+* Do not write anything on the examination voucher. -

 2.Writing Tools (HB pencils, plastic erasers, pencil sharpeners)

-* Mechanical pencils, pencil caps, electric pencil sharpeners, large-size pencil sharpeners or knives (for sharpening pencils) may not be used when taking the exam. -
+* Mechanical pencils, pencil caps, electric pencil sharpeners, large-size pencil sharpeners or knives (for sharpening pencils) may not be allowed to use. -

-* Turn off all sound settings in advance.
+* Cancel the alarm sound settings in advance.

-* Be sure to bring your own watch, because there will be no clocks in the examination room.
+* Make sure you bring your own watch since no clock is installed in the examination rooms.

-* Use of mobile phones, smartwatches or other devices as watches is not permitted. - 4.Personal Identification (Japan resident card or passport)
+* Do not use a mobile phone, smartwatch or other device as a watch. - 4.Personal Identification (Residence card or passport)

 -